 Thanks to React Native, developers could work around a single tool to develop cross-platform applications with a truly native experience.

-More than that, cross-platform development and React community is constantly growing, Many functionalities we consider impossible few years ago, are now working perfectly without a need for native development.
+More than that, cross-platform development and React community is constantly growing, Many functionalities we consider impossible a few years ago, are now working perfectly without a need for native development.

 What’s the difference between React and React Native?